Best Crypto Exchanges for Beginners

 Account Setup Process

-Most reputable exchanges follow a similar setup process:
+Most reputable exchanges follow a similar setup process, and you can expect these steps:

 • Registration: Provide email address and create strong password